eyaldar2014/nearestAttraction/readme.md

       - front : table of attractions sorted by distance from user + additional info (name, id, adderess, opening hours(if there is), distance from user(sorting parameter), website link)

-      - back : get data from db. calculate distance from user (pythagoras). sort after calculation (list of numbers).
+      - back : get data from db. calculate distance from user (Haversine formula). sort after calculation (list of numbers).

     3. Attraction_Type btn